ggandor/lightspeed.nvim/README.md

 ### Bi-directional search?

-Wontfix.
 When you aim for a target, you know the direction to go, that's not something you have to consciously think about or something that slows you down at all.
 Consequently, it's utterly wasteful _not_ to use this information and encode it in the trigger key right away, to ease our lives, by - on average - halving the search area and thus doubling the number of available target labels, while creating less visual noise on screen.
-(Note that bi-directional search also makes it impossible - or at least very problematic - to automatically jump to the first match, an extremely convenient feature.)

 ### Multi-window search?